xmba15/onnx_runtime_cpp/README.md

 # small c++ library to quickly use [onnxruntime](https://github.com/microsoft/onnxruntime) to deploy deep learning models #

+## TODO

+- [x] Support inference of multi-inputs, multi-outputs
+- [x] Examples for famous models, like yolov3, mask-rcnn.
+Might consider supporting more if requested
+- [ ] Batch-inference

 ## Installation ##
 - build onnxruntime from source with the following script
 ```bash